joobumjin/GraphSC/README.md

 Most of the code is run on Brown's Oscar CCV compute cluster using Slurm, as defined by the `.sh` files in the repo.

-This particular repository was forked from an older repository, whose work I inherited and significantly expanded upon.
+This particular repository was built from an older repository, whose work I inherited and significantly expanded upon.

 All files meant to run the experiments and tasks of the project (*e.g.* optimizing model hyperparameters on TER values) are found in the root directory (*e.g.* `optuna_search.py`)